authelia/authelia/docs/security/measures.md

 **Endpoints:** All

 We disable this as this feature is not present in any modern browser and could introduce vulnerabilities if enabled at all.
-Going forward CORS, CORP, CORB, and COEP are the standards for browser centric site security.
+Going forward [CORS], [CORP], CORB, and [COEP] are the standards for browser centric site security.
 See the [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) for more information.

 #### Permissions-Policy